 The University of Chicago is a founding member of the world's largest optical telescope, the 25-meter Giant Magellan Telescope (GMT), now under construction in the Chilean Andes, with first light expected early in the next decade.
 We are a leader in cosmic ray detection at the Auger Observatory, and are home to the Pritzker Nanofabrication Facility, an ISO Class 5 cleanroom, and the Flash Center for Computational Science.

 Key partnerships with Argonne and Fermilab National Laboratories enable collaborations with research groups in quantum science and particle physics, as well as access to facilities for nanofabrication, particle detector development, and supercomputing resources.

-The department enjoys strong connections with the Kavli Institute for Cosmological Physics, the Department of Physics, the Department of Geophysical Sciences, and the Enrico Fermi Institute at UChicago.
-In addition, we have active relationships with scientists, historians and public educators at the Adler Planetarium.
-These connections enable faculty and students in the department to expand their collaborative partnerships, broadly explore research themes, and further extend their outreach to the community.
+The department enjoys strong connections with the Kavli Institute for Cosmological Physics, the Departments of Physics and Geophysical Sciences, and the Enrico Fermi Institute at UChicago, and we have active relationships with scientists, historians and public educators at the Adler Planetarium.
+These connections enable our faculty and students to expand their collaborative partnerships, broadly explore research themes, and further extend their outreach to the community.